drudysmith/goodcup/PATTERNS-REFERENCE.md

   retry: (failureCount, error) => {
     // Don't retry on auth errors
     if (error.status === 401) return false;
-    return failureCount < 3;
+    return failureCount < 2;
   }
 });
 ```

 ---

-**🎯 Remember**: These patterns were battle-tested through Modules 1-4.
-Follow them consistently and extend them rather than creating new patterns.
-The modular approach means you can build on this foundation safely.**
+**🎯 Remember**: These patterns are validated across Modules 1‑8 and the checkout modules A‑D. Follow them consistently and extend them rather than creating new patterns.
+The TanStack store and query approach is the standard going forward.**